nothingmn/AthosIoT/readme.md

 Major Features
 --------------
-1. Support and tested on NodeMCUv1
+1. Support and tested on NodeMCUv1  (DONE)
-2. Support for a TMP36 Sensor (Temperature only)
+2. Support for a TMP36 Sensor (Temperature only)  (DONE)
-3. Support for DHT11 Sensor (Temperature, head index, and humidity)
+3. Support for DHT11 Sensor (Temperature, head index, and humidity)  (DONE)
-4. Support for BMP280 Sensor (Temperature, humidity, air pressure, altitude)
+4. Support for BMP280 Sensor (Temperature, humidity, air pressure, altitude)  (DONE)
-5. If Wifi is not configured, it will setup a soft AP for the user to join, and configure Wifi
+5. If Wifi is not configured, it will setup a soft AP for the user to join, and configure Wifi   (DONE)
-6. Node will automatically find (on the network via UDP) the Node-Red instance, and the Node-Red instance will send a UDP configuration packet back to the Node to get the initial setup complete
+6. Node will automatically find (on the network via UDP) the Node-Red instance, and the Node-Red instance will send a UDP configuration packet back to the Node to get the initial setup complete  (DONE)
 7. Support for unlimited number of GPIO based Relays.
+(DONE)
-8. All sensor report data to MQTT
+8. All sensor report data to MQTT  (DONE)
-9. Relay subscriibes to MQTT topic, and will respond by controlling the relays
+9. Relay subscriibes to MQTT topic, and will respond by controlling the relays  (DONE)
 10. We also have more global commands, reset, restart, wipe and reconfigure; which gives you braoder control over the device.
 All of these changes will cause the device to recycle.
+(DONE)
 11. All nodes automatically generate a "deviceid", which is the last 6 digits of the device Mac Address which we determine is unique enough.
 I uses this device ID as the Soft AP, the ClientID for MQTT and it adds it to each message we send to MQTT.
+(DONE)
-12. NTP Time server sync and constantly self-updating
+12. NTP Time server sync and constantly self-updating  (DONE)
-13. Internal/Onboad LED control, with helper methods to wrap the LEDs
+13. Internal/Onboad LED control, with helper methods to wrap the LEDs  (DONE)
 14. Save and Load all configuration from EEPROM, so they last across restarts.
+(DONE)
-15. Each node will self-report capabilities to MQTT
+15. Each node will self-report capabilities to MQTT  (DONE)
-16. Node-red instance stores the deviceid and device name mappings
+16. Node-red instance stores the deviceid and device name mappings  (DONE)
-17. Node-red will take the raw sensor data, and perform basic transform to it to ensure it is ready for consumption downstreams, then re-queues
+17. Node-red will take the raw sensor data, and perform basic transform to it to ensure it is ready for consumption downstreams, then re-queues  (DONE)

 Possible Major Features